ilearnio/module-alias/README.md

 ## How it works?

-In order to register a custom modules path (`addPath`) it modifies the internal `Module._nodeModulePaths` method so that the directory then acts like it's the `node_modules` directory.
+In order to register a custom modules path (`addPath`) it modifies the internal `Module._nodeModulePaths` method so that the given directory then acts like it's the `node_modules` directory.

 In order to register an alias it modifies the internal `Module._resolveFilename` method so that when you fire `require` or `import` it first checks whether the given string starts with one of the registered aliases, if so, it then replaces the alias in the string with the target path of the alias